THE LAST JOURNEY (2024)

 The joy of life never gets old

-Films hold incredible power – they can make us smile, laugh, cry, and sometimes, if we're lucky, make us do all three, like The Last Journey, Sweden’s official entry for ‘Best International Feature Film’ at the 97th Academy Awards.
+Films hold incredible power.
+They can make us smile, laugh, cry, and sometimes, if we're lucky, make us do all three, like The Last Journey, Sweden’s official entry for ‘Best International Feature Film’ at the 97th Academy Awards.

 Renowned Swedish TV personality Filip Hammar watches his father, Lars, spiral into depression after retiring as a French teacher.
 Once a man that could light up any room, Lars now wallows in darkness, struggling to leave his favourite Belgian chair.
 Lars and his wife, Tiina, had big plans for their later years, but Lars’s inability to engage with life has left them both heartbroken.
 Determined to revive his father’s spirit, Filip plans a road trip to France, where they once shared family holidays, hoping to spark old memories and joy.
 Joining them is Filip’s longtime friend and TV partner, Fredrik Wikingsson.